NNPDF/pineappl/README.md

   `~/.cargo/bin`.
 You can use this binary to perform all kinds of operations on PineAPPL grid files.

+## Optional: C interface

+If you plan to one of the supported Monte Carlo programs to *generate* PineAPPL grids, or if you want to access the contents of grids from your own program, you will likely need the C interface (unless you are using Python, see below).
+In that case proceed by installing

-- Proceed by installing `cargo-c`, which is required for the next step:
+- `cargo-c`, which is required for the next step:

       cargo install cargo-c

-- Install `pineappl_capi` (the C API, needed if you plan to use PineAPPL in your C, C++, Fortran, or Python program):
+- Now install `pineappl_capi`:

       cd pineappl_capi
       cargo cinstall --release --prefix=${prefix}